Stay updated on news, articles and information for the rail industry

 For example, BNSF Railway Co., which consumed 1.43 billion gallons of fuel in 2018, has equipped 98 percent of its active locomotive fleet with an automatic engine start-stop (AESS) technology.
 AESS shuts down a locomotive after idling for a specified period of time as long as temperature, air pressure and battery charge parameters are met, according to BNSF spokesperson Ben Wilemon.

-Kansas City Southern also implements AESS to better manage excessive fuel use, according to KCS Assistant Vice President of Communication Doniele Carlson.
+Kansas City Southern also implements AESS to better manage excessive fuel use, according to KCS Assistant Vice President of Communications Doniele Carlson.

 For example, KCS developed a compliance program to lower its horsepower per ton (HPT), which includes the use of GE Transportation’s Trip Optimizer.
 The system is designed to automatically control the throttle and help minimize fuel usage by calculating the most efficient way of operating a locomotive according to several factors, such as train length, weight, grade, track conditions and weather.